[3-7-16] Postage stamps are available in the following denominations:

 Indicia are comprised of human-readable information.
 Information-based indicia (IBI) and intelligent mail indicia (IMI) also contain machine-readable information that identifies the postage evidencing system, postage payment information, and mail service requested.
 There are particular data sets associated with different types of indicia, depending on the product and the type of mailing.
 Indicia may include postal markings related to the class of mail and presort level and an ancillary service endorsement.
 All words must be legible and in bold capital letters at least 1/4 inch high or 18-point type.
-See 202.3.0 for standards on markings and 202.4.0 for placing ancillary service endorsements on letter-size mailpieces.
-See 302.3.0 and 302.4.0 for corresponding standards for flat-size mailpieces; see 402.2.0 and 402.3.0 for parcels.
+See 202.3.0 for standards on markings and 202.4.0 for placing ancillary service endorsements on letter-size mailpieces, flat-size mailpieces, and parcels.

 Refund procedures for unused printed postage, postage purchased but not printed, and postage lost due to postage evidencing system failure varies by product category.
 See 9.0 for refund procedures.

-For mailpieces with shortpaid or unpaid postage found in the mailstream, manual and automated processes are used to detect and verify the discrepancy.
+For mailpieces with shortpaid or unpaid postage found in the mailstream, both manual and automated processes are used to detect and verify the discrepancy.
 Comparisons of the piece characteristics captured within the mail processing network will be matched against the characteristics affirmed by the customer to identify where a potential postage discrepancy exists.

 c.
-When a mailer's cumulative revenue deficiency increases during the 7-day period due to additional mailpieces being identified as shortpaid or unpaid.
+Following notification, the customer's cumulative revenue deficiency increases during the 14- or 10-day period due to additional mailpieces being identified as shortpaid or unpaid.